DBE Final Rule Sprint — B2G Coach

 He Built and Ran Them.

-"For more than two decades, I sat on the government side of the table — overseeing DBE, EEO, and Title VI compliance for agencies with thousands of employees and billions in economic impact.
-I determined which businesses got certified, which ones stayed certified, and which ones lost access.
+"For more than two decades, I sat on the government side of the table — overseeing DBE, EEO, and Title VI compliance for agencies with thousands of employees and hundreds of millions in economic impact.
+As a UCP Certifying Agent, I determined which businesses got certified, which ones stayed certified, and which ones lost access.
 I know what certifiers look for because I was one of them."

-— Ferdinand L. Risco Jr., MBA · Former Chief Compliance Officer · Agency CEO
+— Ferdinand L. Risco Jr., MBA · Former Government Agency CEO & Compliance Officer · UCP Director - Certifying Agent

 $475M+